ETAAcademy/ETAAcademy-ZK-Meme/60_Miden_EdgeComputing.md

 **Edge-Cloud Collaborative Computing (ECCC)**

 The **Edge-Cloud Collaborative Computing** paradigm leverages a three-tier architecture—cloud, edge, and end devices—to combine the computational power of the cloud with the low-latency responsiveness of edge nodes.
 This distributed intelligence framework balances resource usage through parallelism across tasks, data, and models.
-It dynamically manages critical resources, including computational power (Ck), communication bandwidth (Bij), and storage capacity (Sk).
+It dynamically manages critical resources, including computational power ($C_k$), communication bandwidth ($B_{ij}$), and storage capacity ($S_k$).

 Advanced model optimization techniques are used throughout the system: